 Clinical studies involve the administration of the pharmaceutical product candidate to healthy volunteers or patients under the supervision of qualified investigators, generally physicians not employed by or under the clinical study sponsor's control.
 Clinical studies are conducted under protocols detailing, among other things, the objectives of the clinical study, dosing procedures, subject selection and exclusion criteria, how the results will be analyzed and presented and the parameters to be used to monitor subject safety.
 Each protocol must be submitted to the FDA as part of the IND.
 Clinical studies must be conducted in accordance with Good Clinical Practice ("GCP") guidelines.
 Further, each clinical study must be reviewed and approved by an independent institutional review board ("IRB"), at, or servicing, each institution at which the clinical study will be conducted.
-An IRB is charged with protecting the welfare and rights of study participants and is tasked with considering such items as whether the risks to individuals participating in the clinical studies are minimized and are reasonable in relation to anticipated benefits.
-The IRB also approves the informed consent form that must be provided to each clinical study subject or his or her legal representative and must monitor the clinical study until completed.
+An IRB is charged with protecting the welfare and rights of study participants and is tasked with considering such items as whether the risks to individuals participating in the clinical study subject or his or her legal representative and must monitor the clinical study until completed.